-Decks and skid trails should be seeded with a mixture of legumes or grasses-legumes to provide brood habitat and feeding areas for wildlife.
-These permanent, grass-legume woodland openings can be maintained by controlled burns, selective herbicide application, bush-hogging or manual removal of woody material once every five years.
+Decks and skid trails should be seeded with a mixture of legumes or native grasses and legumes to provide brood habitat and feeding areas for wildlife.
+These permanent, grass-legume woodland openings can be maintained by controlled burns, selective herbicide application, bushhogging or manual removal of woody material once every five years.
+Grasses, such as fescue, orchardgrass and perennial ryegrass, should be avoided.
+Clovers do best when planted without grasses.